 The Office of Undergraduate Research (OUR) will provide up to $500 to undergraduate students engaged in research or creative projects to cover expenses associated with those projects (e.g., supplies and/or consumables in the laboratory or studio, printing and copying, software).
 This award is intended to support expenses that are specific to a student’s project and consumed through use in the student’s project.
 Learn more about permissible expenses under this award program.

 Students may not receive funds for living expenses during the academic year or for charges incurred for the UConn courses in which they are enrolled.
 OUR policy prohibits funding supply costs related to course projects for courses that are required elements in the curriculum for the student’s undergraduate degree program (e.g., senior project for BFA students, design lab for Engineering students).
-However, students pursuing optional research projects that go beyond degree requirements, and who may be enrolled in independent study credits related to those projects, may receive funds to support their project supply costs.
+However, students pursuing optional research projects that go beyond degree requirements, and who may be enrolled in experiential learning credits related to those projects (e.g., undergraduate research, independent study), may receive funds to support their project supply costs.

 Applications are reviewed on a rolling basis and awards are made until funds are exhausted.
-(In other words, apply early!)
+In other words, apply early!
+Supply awards will not normally be made in support of summer projects, but applications related to summer work will be considered if funding remains after the application deadline.
 Please note that funding for this program, which is intended to support students across the university, is limited.
 Multiple students applying for support for the same project or related projects may receive smaller awards.
 Students who have previously received support from OUR for their projects may receive smaller awards or lower priority for funding.

 Students who receive an OUR Supply Award are required to present their work at a Frontiers in Undergraduate Research Poster Exhibition during the academic year in which they received their OUR Award.

-In the 2014-2015 academic year, 79% of all applications received were approved for funding.
-Funding rates vary; we will take financial need into account when making these awards.
+Funding rates for Supply Awards vary; we will take financial need into account when making these awards.

 To apply for these awards, students must meet the following requirements:

 - Must be an undergraduate enrolled full-time at any campus of the University of Connecticut.
 Eligibility for funding through Office of Undergraduate Research award programs is restricted to students currently pursuing a bachelor’s degree at UConn.
-This includes students pursuing Bachelor of Arts, Bachelor of Fine Arts, Bachelor of General Studies, Bachelor of Music, Bachelor of Science, and Bachelor of Science in Engineering degrees.
+This includes students pursuing Bachelor of Arts, Bachelor of Fine Arts, Bachelor of General Studies, Bachelor of Music, Bachelor of Science, Bachelor of Science in Engineering, and Bachelor of Social Work degrees.

-Note: Part-time undergraduate students enrolled at any campus of the University of Connecticut may apply for these awards if they have completed at least 60 academic credits (including at least 12 credits at UConn) and have a minimum UConn cumulative GPA of 2.8 or better.
+Note: Part-time undergraduate students enrolled at any campus of the University of Connecticut may apply for these awards if they have completed at least 60 academic credits (including at least 12 credits at UConn).

-- Must have their faculty advisor on the project submit a Supply Award Faculty Recommendation Form.
+- Must have their faculty advisor on the project submit a recommendation form as part of their online application.

 - May receive no more than one OUR Supply Award during any given academic year.